The top plain English tips

 Try not to inflict corporate language on the public – it doesn’t serve them or your organisation’s reputation!
 Avoid other complicated and foreign terms if you can use a plainer alternative to get your message across just as accurately.

-4. Define or spell out any unavoidable jargon and abbreviations
+4. Define or spell out any technical terms and abbreviations

 5. Keep sentences to an average of 15 to 20 words